From the Dust Returned

-From the Dust Returned is a fix-up fantasy novel by Ray Bradbury published in 2001.
+From the Dust Returned: A Family Remembrance is a fix-up fantasy novel by Ray Bradbury published in 2001.
 The novel is largely created from a series of short stories Bradbury wrote decades earlier, centering on a family of Illinois-based monsters and ghosts named the Elliotts.
-The six previously published stories originally appeared in the magazines The Saturday Evening Post, Mademoiselle and Weird Tales as well as Bradbury's earlier collections Dark Carnival and The Toynbee Convector.
-Two of the stories, "Homecoming" and "Uncle Einar", were also anthologized in The October Country.
-Three new short stories are included, as well as several chapters to help connect the stories.
+Three new short stories are included, as well as several interstitial chapters to help connect the stories.

 The novel features a cover illustration by Charles Addams, originally created to accompany the publication of the first Elliott story, "Homecoming", in Mademoiselle in 1946.
-The Elliotts bear a strong resemblance to Addams' own Addams Family characters.
+The Elliotts bear a resemblance to Addams' own Addams Family characters.
 Bradbury and Addams were friends.
-Bradbury once discussed collaborating with Addams on an Elliott Family history, although that project never came to fruition.
+Bradbury once discussed collaborating with Addams on an Elliott Family history, a concept which never came to fruition.
 In a 2001 interview, Bradbury states that Addams "went his way and created the Addams Family and I went my own way and created my family in this book."